jdpolakoff/sampleteach/readme.md

 ```
 We're doing three really important things here:

-  1. We're modeling some real world thing (in this case, a car) inside our code.
+  1. We're modeling a real world thing (in this case, a car) inside our code.
-  2. All the data and behavior for that thing is accessible in a single place.
+  2. We're storing all the data and behavior for that thing is accessible in a single place.
   3. We're creating a namespace in the ```car``` object, which helps to declutter the global namespace.
-Let's go into the console and see what the context of the ```drive``` function is.
-What would the context of the function be if it were defined outside of the ```car``` object.
+Let's go into the console and call ```car.drive()```.
+What happens when we try to call the drive method on the global object -- ```window.drive()```.

-The first point is the basis of Object-Oriented Programming and what makes it so powerful.
+Let's go back to the first point, which is what makes Object-Oriented Programming so powerful.

 Why might we want to model real world things in our code?